-Your stove will require a constant air supply and should not be used at the same time or in the same room/space as extractor fans or any device which may draw air supply away from the stove, unless the direct air feed is attached.
+Your stove will require a constant air supply and should not be used at the same time or in the same room/space as extractor fans or any device which may draw air supply away from the stove.
 The stove should be installed on a level floor with adequate load bearing capacity.
 The stove does include adjustable feet for levelling.